domoritz/leaflet-locatecontrol/README.md

 A useful control to geolocate the user with many options.
 Official [Leaflet](http://leafletjs.com/plugins.html#geolocation) and [MapBox plugin](https://www.mapbox.com/mapbox.js/example/v1.0.0/leaflet-locatecontrol/).

 Tested with [Leaflet](http://leafletjs.com/) 1.7.0 in Firefox, Chrome, and Safari (1.7.1 does not work; see FAQ below).
-Tested with [Font Awesome](https://fortawesome.github.io/Font-Awesome/) 4.7.

 Please check for [breaking changes in the changelog](https://github.com/domoritz/leaflet-locatecontrol/blob/gh-pages/CHANGELOG.md).